EwenBurban/obsidian/RIDGE/RIDGE pipeline.md

 ### Sampling loci
 To perform simulation and ABC inference, RIDGE use a subsample of the whole genome and make the hypothesis that the subsample is representativ from the rest of the genome.
 To generate the subsample, the whole genome is divided in window of $window\_size$ bp ($window\_ size$ is defined by the user).
 The user define the number of loci that are sample per chromosome.
 Once the subsample is defined, two files are generated : _locus_dataset_ ; _ABCstat_global.txt_.
 _locus_dataset_ contain basic information for each sampled loci -- the locus length ; the number of haplotype in population A and B and the sum of the two pop ; locus diversity $\theta$ as $\theta=4*N_{ref}*\mu*locus\_length$ ; locus number of recombination $\rho$ as $\rho = 4 * N_{ref}* r * locus\_length$.
 RIDGE make the hypothesis that $\mu$ is constant across genomo, but $r$ (recombination rate) is heterogeneous.
 To get local $r$ and so $\rho$, the user must provide a recombination map.
 The information contain in _locus_datafile_ will be use to simulate
 ABCstat_global.txt is the summary statistics of the subsample of loci (see[Summary statistics use in ABC process](RIDGE/Summary%20statistics%20use%20in%20ABC%20process.md) for details).
+Also, summary statistics are calculated for every loci and stored in _ABCstat_locus.txt_.
-In addition to the first subsample generated for demographic inference
+In addition to the first subsample generated for demographic inference, a larger sample (x10 larger) is generated specificaly for the part where the locus specific simulations.
+The purpose of this sample is just to generate _locus_datafile_locussp_ file.

 ```mermaid
 graph TD